hirosystems/docs/docs/platform/faucet.md

 # Stacks Testnet Faucet

 The Stacks Testnet Faucet is a dedicated utility for developers building on the Stacks blockchain.
-At Hiro, we understand the importance of a seamless development experience.
-To aid your endeavors in deploying and running smart contracts on the Stacks testnet, we've established this faucet to provide you with testnet STX tokens.
+To aid you in deploying and running smart contracts on the Stacks testnet, we've provided this faucet that offers easy access to testnet STX tokens.

 ![Create Chainhook Window](./images/faucet.jpeg)